SchoolOfCode/national-project-week-striveandachieve/Plan/Presentation/presentation.md

 ## Things we would do differently

 * Disney ideation
-* More user research and checking in during developement with the users
+* More user research and checking in during development with the users
-* Split into seperate repos
+* Split into separate repos
 * Test earlier
 * Develop for mobile first - easier to scale up than down